uwuCaitlin/uwuCaitlin/README.md

 > Caitlin's about me in under 50 words.
 Caitlin has many hobbies, such as swimming and going on dates, often making her boyfriend spend money on her by buying her plushies, sweets, and cuddling.
 On her off days, she likes to sit down and have a movie night.
 Some of her favourite shows are Doctor Who, Pokemon, and Tokyo Goul.

-> uwuCex spends most of his days sleeping when he isn't editing.
+> Matthew spends most of his days sleeping when he isn't editing.
 He often goes out with his family and goes on long walks.
 He enjoys editing because it allows him to be absorbed into his own world, and he doesn't have to worry about what is going on around him.

-> Caitlin and uwuCex have known each other and been friends with each other since they were both 14.
+> Caitlin and Matthew have known each other and been friends with each other since they were both 14.
 We are now 18 and going on to our second year of college, and we want to continue learning about both editing and photography to one day do it as a job.

 ![uwucait](https://user-images.githubusercontent.com/108618984/177053391-db48beb2-e4de-44d2-8c35-3dfd6adb7396.png)